maarten-dp/fast-alchemy/README.md

 ### Yaml definition

 As sub-classing is such a natural part of OO programming, it would be a huge hole in the library if it didn't support polymorphism.
 Defining a polymorphic model is just as easy as sub-classing.
 You start out by defining your parent model and indicating the polymorphic discriminator.
 Afterwards you're able to indicate your that child model inherits from the parent by appending the parent model to the model name definition.
-The polymorphic identities are automatically generated based in the model names
+The polymorphic identities are automatically generated based on the model names

 ```yaml
 Formicarium: